envoyproxy/nighthawk/README.md

 -SHA"]}}}

 --tunnel-uri <string>
-The address of the proxy.
-Possible values: [http1, http2, http3].
-The default protocol is 'http1'
+The uri of the proxy.

 --tunnel-protocol <http1|http2|http3>
 The protocol for setting up tunnel encapsulation.
 Possible values: